Kiranwaghmare123/Sep2020/Basic Programming Concepts/Day1/Readme.md

 *Expressions, Statements, and Blocks*<br>
 Operators may be used in building expressions, which compute values; expressions are the core components of statements; statements may be grouped into blocks.
 This section discusses expressions, statements, and blocks using example code that you've already seen.<br><br>
 *Control Flow Statements*<br>
 This section describes the control flow statements supported by the Java programming language.
-It covers the decisions-making, looping, and branching statements that enable your programs to conditionally execute particular blocks of code.<br>
+It covers the decisions-making, looping, and branching statements that enable your programs to conditionally execute particular blocks of code.<br><br>

+**Click url !!! for detailed reference (https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html)**